-EDU 523 Introduction to Instructional Design
+EDU 523: Introduction to Instructional Design

-An introduction to the systematic design of instruction.
+3 credit hours • An introduction to the systematic design of instruction.
 Topics include goal analysis, subordinate skills analysis, determining entry behaviors, contexts for learning, performance objectives, formative assessment, summative assessments, and motivational activities.

-EDU 524 Program Evaluation
+EDU 524: Program Evaluation

-An introduction to gathering and interpreting data applicable to various aspects of improving human performance for the purpose of making management and instructional decisions.
+3 credit hours • An introduction to gathering and interpreting data applicable to various aspects of improving human performance for the purpose of making management and instructional decisions.
 Topics include training/learning needs assessments, and best practices for assessing knowledge, comprehension, and transfer of knowledge, in relation to workplace learning and how these relate to return on investment.

-EDU 527 Adult Learning Theory
+EDU 527: Adult Learning Theory

-This course is designed to give Master of Science in Instructional Design students the opportunity to explore various psychological theories of learning.
+3 credit hours • This course is designed to give Master of Science in Instructional Design students the opportunity to explore various psychological theories of learning.
 There will be an emphasis on the application of these theories in adult settings in education, training, and professional development.
 Using both group and individual projects, the students will gain the ability to apply the principles of instructional design in educational, military, and corporate settings.

-EDU 528 Educational Governance and Professional Ethics
+EDU 528: Educational Governance and Professional Ethics

-This course provides students with knowledge of the organization and governance of U.S. education.
-Included are the study of political systems and their impact on public schools; historical antecedents and their influence on democratic values; and the study of the major education philosophies and their impact on curriculum.
-Current education issues and trends are presented.
-The program of study examines the legal rights and responsibilities of students and teachers, with a focus on the professional code of ethics and the responsibilities of teachers.
+3 credit hours • This course provides students with knowledge of the organization and governance of U.S. education.
+Included are the study of political systems and their impact on public schools; historical antecedents and their influence on democratic values; and the study of the major